parvezs27/Tableau_Sales_Dashboards/README.md

 ## Mockup

-I have gone ahead and created a mockup of our dashboard using Fighma here: https://www.figma.com/design/DFoayFIDtm6SNWIpFZskPh/Sales-Dashboard?node-id=0-1&t=nWqf2NGtbFsqxyDH-1
+I have gone ahead and used Figma to create a mockup of our dashboard which meets our requirements here: https://www.figma.com/design/DFoayFIDtm6SNWIpFZskPh/Sales-Dashboard?node-id=0-1&t=nWqf2NGtbFsqxyDH-1